Fictive-Flame/www/src/content/posts/fictive-air/post.md

 # Looking Up

-The footage from Fictive Air 2 has already made it's way into event recaps and property tours produced by our team.
-As the summer heats up, we expect the schedule for these small aircraft to do the same.
+Fictive Air is already making its mark.
+You can spot footage from these small aircraft in our [recent event recaps](/work/littleton-business-chamber-after-hours-redstone-bank/) and property tours, and demand is growing.
+As summer heats up, so does demand for our sub250g aerial fleet.

 Get in touch below, and ask about bringing Fictive Air to your next event.